 - medication for pain relief

 Other ways to manage the condition include treating underlying medical conditions, including diabetes and congestive heart failure, and avoiding medications that cause vasoconstriction (narrowing of the blood vessels).

 Acute ischemic colitis is a medical emergency.
 Treatments include medications such as thrombolytic drugs for blood clots or vasodilators to widen narrow arteries.

-Typically, follow-up colonoscopies are performed to check for healing and complications.
+Typically, a healthcare professional will perform a follow-up colonoscopy to check for healing and complications.